Akateason/XTColor/README.md

 # XTColor

-fetch color in plist with 0 line code .
+Fetch color in plist with 0 line code .
+Configure all colors in the custom plist .